Time Zones in Belarus

 how many time zones does Belarus have?

-Belarus has one time zone for the whole country: Europe/Minsk.
-This means cities including Minsk, Homyel', Mahilyow, Vitebsk, Hrodna, Brest, Babruysk, Baranovichi, Barysaw, and Pinsk all use the same official time.
+Belarus has one time zone across the entire country.
+It uses Europe/Minsk, so cities including Minsk, Homyel', Mahilyow, Vitebsk, Hrodna, Brest, Babruysk, Baranovichi, Barysaw, and Pinsk all follow the same local time.

 does Belarus use daylight saving time?

 No, Belarus does not use daylight saving time.
-The country remains on UTC+3 all year, so there are no spring or autumn clock changes to account for when scheduling meetings or travel.
+The country stays on UTC+3 all year, with no spring or autumn clock changes.

-Belarus uses the BYN, the Belarusian ruble.
-This is the currency you will encounter for local pricing, hotel payments, transport costs, and domestic business transactions within the country.
+Belarus uses the BYN, which is the Belarusian ruble.
+This is the currency used for local purchases, domestic services, and most in-country pricing.

 do all cities in Belarus use the same time?